thomasalbuquerque/pipe-tube/README.md

 ## General Information

 This project aims to replicate a YouTube-like website, where I focused on practicing API consumption, page styling, and responsiveness.
-The technologies used in this project include React.js, Next.js, Typescript, and Tailwind.

 I enjoyed the process and was satisfied with the final result.
-It provided an excellent opportunity to improve my skills in creating screens using Figma and working on overall design.
+In addition to improving my programming skills, it also provided an excellent opportunity to improve my skills in creating screens using Figma and working on overall design.

 Upon visiting the site, users will encounter a popup that explains the site's functionalities and features, summarizing the details mentioned here.